cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - --print: prints the html text to the console

 ## Developer sheet generator (dvpd_devsheet_render)
-The developert sheet is a human readable text file, providing the essential key information needed to implement the loading process.
+The developer sheet is a human-readable text file, providing the essential key information needed to implement the loading process.
 - pipeline name
 - record source